-A survey of Malleefowl mounds identified by AGAA within active tenements was conducted in November 2020.
-The survey was completed by the Tropicana Gold Mine (TGM) Environmental Advisor and Environmental Officer.
+A survey of Malleefowl mounds identified by AGAA within active tenements was conducted in December 2022.
+The survey was completed on the 21st of December 2022, by the Tropicana Gold Mine (TGM) Environmental Officer and the Environmental Vacation Student.
 This data was collected in accordance with the National Manual for the Malleefowl Monitoring System.
-The data was collated and submitted for entry into the National Monitoring System Database in December 2020.
+The data was collated and submitted for entry into the National Monitoring System Database on the 16th of January 2023.

 b.
 Prior to the commencement of each targeted exploration program, undertake inspection for evidence of Malleefowl mounds.
-Where evidence is observed, undertake a further targeted survey for Malleefowl and mounds within the area of observations and surrounding suitable habitat within one month of the initial inspection, in accordance with the Department's Survey Guidelines for Australia's Threatened Birds (DEWGA 2010).
+Where evidence is observed, undertake a further targeted survey for Malleefowl and mounds within the area of observations and surrounding suitable habitat within one month of the initial inspection, in accordance with the Department's Survey Guidelines for Australia's Threatened Birds (DEWHA 2010).